h2nguyen/mscons-restify/docs/mscons-parsing-process.md

 ### Flow of the Parsing Process

 1. The raw EDIFACT text is passed to the `EdifactMSCONSParser.parse()` method
+2. The parser checks if the text starts with a UNA segment (Service String Advice)
+   - If a UNA segment is found, it's extracted and processed to set custom delimiters
+   - The UNA segment is removed from the text to avoid processing it again
-2. The parser splits the text into segments using `MSCONSUtils.split_segments()`
+3. The parser splits the text into segments using `MSCONSUtils.split_segments()`
-3. For each segment:
+4. For each segment:
    - The segment type is determined from the first element
    - The segment group is determined based on the segment type and current context
    - A handler for the segment type is retrieved from the `SegmentHandlerFactory`
    - The handler uses its converter to transform the segment data into a context object
    - The handler updates the parsing context with the converted segment
-4. The parser returns the completed `EdifactInterchange` object
+5. The parser returns the completed `EdifactInterchange` object

 ## Segment Types

 EDIFACT MSCONS messages consist of various segment types, each with a specific purpose:

 - **UNA**: Service String Advice - Defines EDIFACT separators
+  - Optional header at the beginning of an EDIFACT message
+  - Always exactly 9 characters long
+  - Each position has a specific meaning:
+    - Position 1-3: Segment tag "UNA"
+    - Position 4: Component data element separator (default: ":")
+    - Position 5: Data element separator (default: "+")
+    - Position 6: Decimal notation mark (default: ".")
+    - Position 7: Release character/escape (default: "?")
+    - Position 8: Reserved (usually space)
+    - Position 9: Segment terminator (default: "'")
+  - When present, overrides the default delimiters defined by the EDIFACT standard
+  - Example: UNA:+.? '
 - **UNB/UNZ**: Interchange Header/Trailer - Encloses the data exchange
 - **UNH/UNT**: Message Header/Trailer - Encloses a MSCONS message
 - **BGM**: Beginning of Message - Message type/reference